Frequently Asked Questions about Medi-Cal Drug Rebates

 Yes.
 The Centers for Medicare & Medicaid Services (CMS) requires that the Reconciliation of State Invoices (ROSI) and the Prior Quarter Adjustment Statement (PQAS) be included with every rebate payment.
 Without the ROSI and/or PQAS, the state will not be able to post your rebate payment.
 The data required on the forms is approved through the federal Office of Management and is mandated by CMS.
 It is also mandatory that drug manufacturers include ROSI and/or PQAS for any supplemental rebates paid.

-Submit checks, ROSI, PQAS and other supporting documents to the DHCS Accounting address noted on your Invoice Cover Letters.
+Submit checks, ROSI, PQAS and other supporting documents to the DHC Accounting address noted on your Invoice Cover Letters.

 Department of Health Care Services